junjunlab/omicScope/README.md

 **omicScope** is a comprehensive R package for one-stop RNA-seq data analysis and visualization.
 Built on the **SummarizedExperiment** data structure and modern S4 object-oriented framework, omicScope provides a unified interface for the entire RNA-seq analysis workflow - from mapped BAM files or raw count matrices to meaningful biological insights.
 By leveraging the well-established Bioconductor infrastructure, omicScope ensures seamless integration with the broader ecosystem of genomic analysis tools.

+> **We recommend using the GTF file from Ensembl for quantification and annotation for now.**

 ## Key Features

 -   📦 **Data Normalization**: Multiple normalization methods (CPM, TPM, RPKM/FPKM)